-ing into professional music is - well, breaking into professional music.
-So if you're looking for an opportunity to turn your musical talent into a full-time performing career, take a good look at the Army. Ít's not all parades and John Philip Sousa.
-Army bands rock, waltz and boogie as well as march. and they perform before concert audiences as well as spectators.
-With an average The hardest thing about break- of 40 performances a month, there's read music, performing in the Army also the opportunity for travel not only across America, but possibly abroad.
+ing into professional

+music is-well, breaking into professional music.
+So if you're looking for an opportunity to turn your musical talent into a full-time performing career, take a good look at the Army It's not all parades and John Philip Sousa.
+Army bands rock, waltz and boogie as well as march, and they perform before concert audiences as well as spectators.
+With an average also the opportunity for travelnot only across America, but possibly abroad.
 Most important, you can expect a first-rate professional environment from your instructors, facilities and fellow musicians.
-The Army has educational programs that can help you pay for offduty instruction, and if you qualify, even help you repay your federally-insured student loans.
-If you can sight- ARMY BAND.
-BE ALLYOU CAN BE.

-could be your big break.
+The Army has educational programs that can help you pay for offduty instruction, and if you quality, even help you repay your federally-insured student loans.
+Chief, Army Bands Office, Fort Benjamin Harrison, IN 46216-5005 Or call toll free 1-800-USA-ARMY could be your big break.
 Write: